What is Mental Health?

 - Beyond Blue on 1300 224 636

 - Covid19 Mental Wellbeing Service 24/7 -1800 512 348

 - Middle South CAT Service – Monash Medical Ph: 24/7 – (03) 1300 369 012

 246 Clayton Road, Clayton 3168, Fax: (03) 9594 1436

-Due to COVID-19, the Australian Government has announced that ten additional psychology sessions will be available until 31 March 2021, for patients who have used the 10 initial sessions of their GP mental health care plan.
-Please book a telehealth appointment with your GP to renew, or to discuss your eligibility if you do not currently have a mental health care plan.
+Due to COVID-19, the Australian Government has announced that there will be ten additional psychology sessions, on top of the existing 10 regular psychology sessions on their GP mental health care plans from 2021.
+Please book an appointment with your GP to renew, or to discuss your eligibility if you do not currently have a mental health care plan.